safe-acid/TeamTalk5-YouTubeLink/README.md

 [youtube+oauth2] To give yt-dlp access to your account, go to https://www.google.com/device  and enter CODE ALT-SZD-VCD
 ```
-Open URL, enter your CODE and authorize YouTube access your Google Account
+Open URL, enter your CODE and authorize YouTube access to your Google Account

 ## Commands
 1. [s] - searching and playing the song from YouTube, you could drop youtube links and live links as well